ConeDragon/docs/building/tooling/analyzers/README.md

 You can explore the different Analyzers [here](https://github.com/exercism?q=-analyzer).

 If you would like to get involved in helping with an existing Analyzer, please open an issue in its repository asking if there is somewhere you can help.
-If you would like to create an Analyzer for a language that currently does not have one, please follow the [creating a Analyzer](/docs/building/tooling/analyzers/creating-from-scratch) instructions.
+If you would like to create an Analyzer for a language that currently does not have one, please follow the [creating an Analyzer](/docs/building/tooling/analyzers/creating-from-scratch) instructions.

 You can use the following documents to learn more about building an analyzer: